- About this release

 The client printing pathway also lets you limit traffic or restrict bandwidth allocated for print jobs.
 If routing jobs through the user device is not possible, such as for thin clients without printing capabilities, Quality of Service should be configured to prioritize ICA/HDX traffic and ensure a good in-session user experience.

-To simplify printing in this environments, Citrix recommends using Citrix Universal print driver.
+To simplify printing in XenDesktop environments, Citrix recommends use of the Citrix Universal print driver.
 The Universal print driver is a device-independent driver that supports any print device and thus simplifies administration by reducing the number of drivers required.
 The Universal print driver supports advanced printer functionality, such as stapling and sorting, and does not limit color depth.

 The following illustration shows the Universal print driver components and a typical workflow for a printer locally attached to a device.